alexfernandez/alexfernandez.github.io/2020/insane-plane-prices.md

 **attach the same price tag to every seat on the plane**.

 This radical idea comes from a related industry.
-When you ride a bus there just a single price: no haggling, no looking around, no comparison shopping.
+When you ride a bus there is just a single price: no haggling, no looking around, no comparison shopping.
 Everyone is happy and gets to their destination happily.